girlscript/winter-of-contributing/Android_Development_with_Kotlin/07. View Groups/Constraint Layout.md

 <p align="center">
 <img src="https://developer.android.com/codelabs/basic-android-kotlin-training-birthday-card-app/img/e4c1f4e455d72c81.png?authuser=1">
 </p>
-When you are making an app there are various Views in it, it could be like a TextView an ImageView and etc. <br />
+When you are making an app there are multiple Views in it, there could be a TextView and an ImageView and etc. <br />
 Every View has a relationship with each other, for example:- an image may be next to some text, and buttons may form a row.